Hender-hs/Blog-Post-API-in-Flask-and-OOP/README.md

-# Blog Post DB in Flask and made with OOP
+# Blog Post DB in Flask and with MongoDB and made with OOP
 > It's a Image data base made in Flask.